Lelvels/qsar_ml_find_hdac2_inhibitor/README.md

 ### Dataset location

 - The train, test and validation data are available in the data_for_modeling/train_test_data folder
-- The datasets that we used for screening are available in the data_for_modeling/screening_dataset, if you want the raw data, they are avalible in [this link (8GB after decompress)](https://drive.google.com/file/d/1YIhBD51oWA0s3p-egIHepNb3iZZbXqb1/view?usp=sharing).
+- The screening dataset is available in the data_for_modeling/screening_dataset, if you want the raw data from database, they are avalible in [this link (8GB after decompress)](https://drive.google.com/file/d/1YIhBD51oWA0s3p-egIHepNb3iZZbXqb1/view?usp=sharing).